 - Credit/No Credit will be assigned for this course.
-Incompletes are not an option for this course.
-Students must receive at least 80% on each course requirement and satisfactory performance on the formal evaluations (Dispositions, Final Competencies).
-If a Master Teacher or University Supervisor has a dispositional or competency-related concern, a Candidate Improvement Plan (CIP) will be developed, unless an immediate dismissal is determined to be necessary.
-The goals outlined on the CIP must be met in order to remain in the program.
-Students who are dismissed from their placements will automatically receive a No Credit, as will students who drop or change from student teacher to intern status after the second week of the semester.
-Two No Credits will result in program dismissal. - Your participation and grade in this course will come from the course assignments. - I do not track student online activities, for example, by maintaining a copy/log of online discussions and chat session, etc. - Deadlines and due dates are posted in the class calendar.
+Incompletes are not an option for this course. - Grades for course will be entered into the grade book as Credit or No Credit. - Credit will be assigned for work that is determined to have met 80% proficiency/mastery or better. - To receive a grade of Credit in the course, students must receive a grade of Credit on all course requirements, assignments, and satisfactory performance on the formal evaluations (Dispositions, Teaching Performance Expectations [TPEs]). - If a Master Teacher or University Supervisor has a dispositional or TPEs-related concern, a Candidate Improvement Plan (CIP) will be developed, unless an immediate dismissal is determined to be necessary.
+The goals outlined on the CIP must be met in order to remain in the program. - Students who are dismissed from their placements will automatically receive a grade of No Credit, as will students who drop, or change from student teacher to intern status after the second week of the semester.
+Two No Credits will result in program dismissal. - I do not track student online activities, for example, by maintaining a copy/log of online discussions and chat sessions, etc.